Conformally-flat gravitational analogues to the Schwinger effect: Other Gravitational analogues

 Note that, in order to apply our methods, the coupling to the curvature should be such that $\xi-\xi_\dime>0$, so that the effective potential is confining (and not unstable) for large values of $\tau$; we shall also restrict $\alpha\leq0$, so that the quantum field is not tachyonic.
 In this universe, where the cosmological time can be written in terms of the imaginary error function $\operatorname{Erfi}$,

 the scale factor describes once again a bouncing universe: it reaches a minimum $a(\tau=0)=a_0$ and expands slower than an exponential.
-Indeed, using the asymptotic expansion for the imaginary error function, one can show that, in cosmological time, $a(t)\simeq \sqrt{2\vert\alpha\vert} t \sqrt{ \log(\sqrt{\vert\alpha\vert}t)} $ for large values of $t$, which is essentially the same behavior found in the previous Case I. For the sake of completeness, since as far as we know this universe has not been widely studied in the literature before, let us note that the null, the weak and the dominant energy conditions are violated in the region $\tau^2<1/|\alpha|$, where the transition from a contracting to an expanding universe takes place, while the strong energy one is always violated.
+Indeed, using the asymptotic expansion for the imaginary error function, one can show that, in cosmological time, $a(t)\simeq \sqrt{2\vert\alpha\vert} t \sqrt{ \log(\sqrt{\vert\alpha\vert}t)} $ for large values of $t$, which is essentially the same behavior found in the previous Case I. For the sake of completeness, since, to the best of our knowledge, this universe has not been widely studied in the literature, \colm{let us give an effective perfect-fluid interpretation.
+In four dimensions, and assuming a perfect fluid source, Einstein's equations give $R a^2 =\kappa a^2 (\rho-3p)$, where $\kappa$ is Einstein's gravitational constant.
+This expression implies that the condition in Eq.~\eqref{eq:Rcondition} fixes the trace of the stress-energy tensor, up to a factor of $a^2$.
+Equivalently, we can introduce an effective equation of state parameter

+From the previous definition, one can see that determining the energy conditions requires not only the constraint in Eq.~\eqref{eq:Rcondition}, but also a solution for $a(\tau)$.
+Moreover, it is well known that the strong energy condition is violated if $w_{\text{eff}}<-1/3$.
+Taking all this into account, for Case II one finds that the strong energy condition is violated for all $\tau$, while the null, weak, and dominant energy conditions are violated in the region $\tau^2<1/|\alpha|$. }

 The diagonal of the heat kernel and the effective action corresponding to this universe can be readily computed using Eq.~\eqref{eq:HK_diagonal_plb}.
 The result is

 where the effective mass and frequency are respectively given by